SansGrinder/ConversationGuardian/README.md

 Hello~ Didn't expect anyone to read this tbh.

-tldr; this is my IB DP Computer Science Internal Assessment, and it is not well programmed.
+tldr; this is my IB DP Computer Science Internal Assessment, and it is not very optimal.
+However, you're more than welcome to try this out!

 ### What is this project?
 This is the source code of my final product, Conversation Guardian.app.